nnamith258-stack/krishikan/README.md

 # 🌱 KRISHIKAN – Evidence-Aware Farm Decision Intelligence System

-_A Smart India Hackathon (SIH) 2025 Project_

-KRISHIKAN is an AI-powered digital companion for Karnataka farmers, developed by **Team EcoTech** as part of the Smart India Hackathon (SIH) 2025.
+KRISHIKAN is an AI-powered digital companion for Karnataka farmers, developed by **Team Xypher** .
 It provides evidence-aware advice, crop recommendations, fertilizer suggestions, disease detection, and real-time alerts through a unified decision dashboard.

 The goal is to empower Karnataka’s smallholder farmers with timely and contextual support in their local language, helping them make better farming decisions.